cisco-asp-web/LTRMSI-3000/lab_3/lab_3-guide.md

 We will have achieved the following objectives upon completion of Lab 3:

 * Understanding of Cilium networking for Kubernetes
-* Understanding on how to configure BGP in Cilium
+* Understanding on how to configure Cilium BGP
-* Understanding on how to configure VRFs in Cilium
+* Understanding on how to configure Cilium VRFs
-* Understanding on how to configure SRv6 in Cilium
+* Understanding on how to configure Cilium SRv6

 ## Verify pre-installed Kubernetes and Cilium are running

 Kubernetes and Cilium Enterprise are pre-installed on the **Berlin** VM.
 All of the following steps are to be performed on the **Berlin** VM unless otherwise specified.

-1. From the **topology-host** SSH into the **Berlin VM**, cd into the lab_3/cilium directory and check out the contents
+1. From the **topology-host** SSH into the **Berlin VM**, cd into the lab_3/cilium directory and check out the contents:
    ```
    ssh cisco@berlin
    or